gcolareta/Shark_Attacks/README.md

 # Shark Attacks

 ## Topic and Reason for Selection
 There is risk associated with all ocean activities and while the risk of a shark attack is very low, it still occurs fairly frequently.
-With this information we hope to increase our customer base by shining a light on which factors contribute toward the attack having a fatal outcome or not.
+With this information we hope to increase our customer awareness of the reasons associated with unprovoked shark bites, determine which factors contribute toward the attack having a fatal outcome and educate swimmers on ways to reduce their risk of being bitten by a shark.

+An unprovoked shark attack is defined as a shark bite that occurs in the natural environment of the animal and was not caused by a provocation from the human.

 ## Sources of Data
 #### Sources of Data